mjt-books/python-book/chapters/chapter-7.md

 - Which ops dominate CUDA time.
 - Whether low-precision kernels (e.g., tensor core matmuls) appear in the AMP run but not in FP32.
-- If time moved from GPU to CPU kernels (a sign of hidden bottlenecks).
+- If time moved from GPU to CPU kernels (a sign of hidden bottlenecks like data loading).

 Other frameworks offer similar tooling (TensorFlow Profiler, JAX’s `jax.profiler` and XLA plugin).